dams333/lib-unit/README.md

 ### General
 - First, initialize your tester with the `init_tester` function by specifying its name
 - Initialize a test list for each of the features you will test with the `init_tests_list`
 - To add a test to a list, use add_test.
-Give it the pointer to the list, the name of the test and 2 functions.
-These functions must return a string.
+Give it:
+  - The list pointer
-  - The first function is your test itself.
+  - The name of the test
-  - The second function must return what is expected by the first one in order to compare them
-  - _(If you want to check the return value and the modification of a variable, concatenate these 2 values in a string)_
-  - The test is considered valid if the 2 strings are identical (the comparison is done with `strcmp`)
-- The field `code`, can be left at NULL.
-It will be displayed in the log file in case of KO to give information to the user about the part of his code that caused the error _(no multiple lines)_
+  - The line (no \n please) of code that will be print in the log file to help the user
+  - Is a crash acceptable
+  - The type of the test
+  - The test function
+  - The compare function or value (depending of the test type)
 - When your test list is finished, add it to your test with `add_test_list`
 - You can now start your tester with `launch_test`
 ---